0xPolygon/polygon-docs/docs/zkEVM/get-started/state-sync-snapshots.md

 !!! important
     New and streamlined state sync process coming online soon.

 Follow the instructions below to run a fast state sync on a node database using the relevant snapshot.
-Snapshot file URLs are available in the [snapshots section](#snapshots).
+Snapshot URLs are available in the [snapshots section](#snapshots).

 ## Sync a database